Sud-B/Chefwu/README.md

 # Chefwu
-Website for a restaurant - project using CSS and Javascript (Jquery)
+Website for a restaurant - project using Jquery

 http://sudhirb.sgedu.site/chefwu/